IArchi/py-photobooth-simple/readme.md

 sudo cupsctl --remote-admin --remote-any

 # Install Driverless printers
-sudo apt install -y ipp-usb
+sudo apt install -y printer-driver-gutenprint
-sudo systemctl start ipp-usb.service

 # Restart CUPS
 sudo /etc/init.d/cups restart
 ```

-Then go to `http://<raspberry-ip>:631/admin/` and declare a new printer.
+Then go to `http://<raspberry-ip>:631/admin/`, declare a new printer and import `doc/DS620.ppd`.

 ### Led ring (Only if you plan to install one)
 ```